scipy-conference/scipy_proceedings/papers/matthew_rocklin/matthew_rocklin.rst

 by a broad community.

 We define a dask graph as a Python dictionary mapping keys to tasks or values.
-A key is any python hashable, a value is any Python object that is not a task, and a task is a Python tuple with a callable first element.
+A key is any Python hashable, a value is any Python object that is not a task, and a task is a Python tuple with a callable first element.

 Example